cparedes/octopress/source/about/index.markdown

 {% img left /images/ian.jpg This is Ian %}

-I'm a systems administrator at [Seattle Biomedical Research Institute](http://seattlebiomed.org).
+I'm a systems administrator at [Shopply](http://shopply.com).
 My language of choice is Ruby, though I can write Python and debug Java programs in a pinch.

 I started in systems administration not too long ago, though I've been running Linux servers in my house since about 12 or so years ago.
 I fell in love with